Left Bousfield localization without left properness: Preliminaries

-If, in addition, $\M$ is bicomplete, then we call $\M$ a \textit{semi-model category}. $\M$ is said to be \textit{cofibrantly generated} if there are sets of morphisms $I$ and $J$ in $\M$ such that $\inj I$ is the class of trivial fibrations, $\inj J$ is the class of fibrations in $\M$, the domains of $I$ are small relative to $I$-cell, and the domains of $J$ are small relative to maps in $J$-cell whose domain is cofibrant.
+If, in addition, $\M$ is bicomplete, then we call $\M$ a \textit{semi-model category}. $\M$ is said to be \textit{cofibrantly generated} if there are sets of morphisms $I$ and $J$ in $\M$ such that $\inj I$ is the class of trivial fibrations, $\inj J$ is the class of fibrations in $\M$, the domains of $I$ are small relative to $I$-cell, and the domains of $J$ are small relative to morphisms in $J$-cell whose domain is cofibrant.
 We will say $\M$ is \textit{combinatorial} if it is cofibrantly generated and locally presentable. \end{defn}

-Our definition of semi-model category follows Barwick \cite{barwickSemi}, which was inspired by Spitzweck's notion of a $J$-semi model category \cite{spitzweck-thesis}, but removing the need for this abstract structure to be transferred from some underlying model category.
-Many of the semi-model categories $\M$ that we have in mind are in fact transferred along a right adjoint $U: \M \to \cat D$, so that weak equivalences and fibrations in $\M$ are maps $f$ such that $U(f)$ is a weak equivalence or fibration in $\cat D$.
+Our definition of semi-model category follows Barwick \cite{barwickSemi} (taking $E = C$ there), which was inspired by Spitzweck's notion of a $J$-semi model category \cite{spitzweck-thesis}, but removing the need for this abstract structure to be transferred from some underlying model category.
+Many of the semi-model categories $\M$ that we have in mind are in fact transferred along a right adjoint $U: \M \to \cat D$, so that weak equivalences and fibrations in $\M$ are morphisms $f$ such that $U(f)$ is a weak equivalence or fibration in $\cat D$.
 But the definition allows for semi-model categories to exist without reference to a model category $\cat D$, and Barwick showed how to recover Spitzweck's results in this more general setting \cite{barwickSemi}.
+Although Barwick and Spitzweck originally included an axiom that the initial object is cofibrant, this axiom is redundant.
+The statement can easily be deduced from a factorization, lifting, and retract argument applied to the identity morphism on the initial object.

-We note that Spitzweck originally assumed in (M6) that trivial fibrations are also closed under pullback.
-Barwick proved that this is redundant, since trivial fibrations are characterized as maps having the right lifting property with respect to cofibrations \cite[Lemma 1.7]{barwickSemi} and hence are closed under pullback and composition.
-For a cofibrantly generated semi-model category, (M6) is entirely redundant, since fibrations are characterized as $\inj J$.
-If $\M$ is combinatorial, these observations show that (trivial) fibrations are closed under transfinite composition.
-Throughout this paper, we work with cofibrantly generated semi-model categories, so we say nothing more about (M6).
+We note that Spitzweck originally assumed in (M1) that trivial fibrations are also closed under pullback.
+Barwick proved that this is redundant, since trivial fibrations are characterized as morphisms having the right lifting property with respect to cofibrations \cite[Lemma 1.7]{barwickSemi} and hence are closed under pullback and composition.
+For a cofibrantly generated semi-model category, (M1) is entirely redundant, since fibrations are characterized as $\inj J$.
+If the (co)domains of morphisms in $J$ (resp. $I$) are compact, these observations show that (trivial) fibrations are closed under transfinite composition.
+Throughout this paper, we work with cofibrantly generated semi-model categories, so we say nothing more about (M1).
+For cofibrantly generated semi-model categories, the first two parts of M3 are automatic.

 We note that the assumptions we require of a semi-model category are stricter than those required by Fresse \cite{fresse-book}, who generalized Spitzweck's notion of an $(I,J)$-semi model structure, and hence all results proven by Fresse hold in our setting.
 We gather a few useful results, the proofs of which are useful exercises (which may also be found in \cite{barwickSemi, fresse-book, spitzweck-thesis}):